SpotIM/spotim-integration-docs/recirculation/README.md

 ```<div data-spotim-module="pitc"></div>```

 #### Double Decker
 Popular in the Community has an option to support two rows (one above conversation and one below).
-Please contact your PSM if you would like to enable this option.
+Please contact your Spot.IM Partner Success Manager if you would like to enable this option.